tesselode/kira/docs/src/introduction.md

 	CpalBackend::new()?,
 	AudioManagerSettings::default(),
 )?;
-// Create a clock that ticks every 60.0 / TEMPO seconds.
+// Create a clock that ticks 120 times per second.
 In this case,
-// each tick is one beat.
-Of course, we can use a tick to represent
+// each tick is one musical beat.
+We can use a tick to represent any
-// any arbitrary amount of time. let mut clock = manager.add_clock(60.0 / TEMPO)?;
+// arbitrary amount of time.
+let mut clock = manager.add_clock(ClockSpeed::TicksPerMinute(TEMPO))?;
 // Play a sound 2 ticks (beats) from now. let sound_data_1 = kira_loaders::load(
 	"sound1.ogg",